JaydenElliott/remote-linux-worker/docs/0064-remote-linux-worker.md

 #### Transport Encryption

-See [Security Trade-offs](#security-1) for tradeoffs regarding these points.

 mTLS
 - The gRPC API uses mTLS to authenticate the connection between the server and client.
   - A certificate chain of size two will be used.
   - Each client and the sever will be provided a certificate signed by a custom self-signed 'root' certificate.
-  - During the handshake, the client will authenticate the servers certificate against the root.
+  - During the handshake, the client will authenticate the server's certificate against the root.
   - The server will then authenticate the client's certificate.

 TLS Configuration
 - The server and client will use TLS 1.3 to establish a secure connection.
 - The server will require the use of 2048-bit PKCS#8 RSA keys.
-- The server will enable the following ciphers suites.
+- The server will enable the following ciphers suites:
   - TLS_AES_128_GCM_SHA256,
   - TLS_AES_256_GCM_SHA384,
   - TLS_CHACHA20_POLY1305_SHA256
 - From the list of available TLS 1.3 cipher suites these are the most secure as they implement Perfect Forward Secrecy.
 - Also, it is a requirement in the IETF TLS 1.3 Standard that to be to be TLS-compliant you must implement the above cipher suites (see [TLS 1.3 Standard Sec 9.1](https://datatracker.ietf.org/doc/html/rfc8446#section-9.1)).

+See [Security Trade-offs](#security-1) for tradeoffs regarding these points.

 #### Authorization Scheme